aptech/docs/docs/CR-cdfMvnce.rst

 Purpose
 ----------------
-Computes the upper tail of the multivariate Normal cumulative distribution function with error management.
+Computes the complement (upper tail) of the multivariate Normal cumulative distribution function with error management.

 Format
 ----------------